VillagerUnknown/BabelFish/README.md

 **Translations and World Hints**

-With the Babel Fish Translator status effect applied, mobs have a chance to provide hints to structure locations in the world.
+With the Babel Fish Translator status effect applied, mobs have a chance to provide hints to the locations of biomes and structures in the world.

 * **Bees** - Flower Forests
 * **Fish** - Ocean Monuments, Ocean Ruins, Ruined Portals in the Ocean, Rivers, and all Oceans